ubirch/ubirch-certificate-reference/README.md

 | UBIRCH_ENV                  | _optional_: the UBIRCH backend environment ("dev" / "demo" / "prod"), default = "prod" |
 | LOGLEVEL                    | _optional_: logging level ("DEBUG" / "INFO" / "WARNING" / "ERROR"), default = "INFO"   |

-[^1]: Contact support@ubirch.com to get a client certificate and identity UUID.

 ### Certification Example Call

 > Certificate payload data has to be unique.
 Before running the example call, the input file has to be modified in order